Rfam/rfam-taxonomy/Readme.md

 # Rfam Taxonomy

-This repository contains the code and data for analysing the taxonomic distribution of the [Rfam](http://rfam.org) families.
+This repository contains the code and data for analysing the taxonomic distribution of the [Rfam](https://rfam.org) families.
 The goal is to identify domain-specific subsets of Rfam covariance models for annotating bacterial, eukaryotic, and other genomes with the [Infernal](http://eddylab.org/infernal) software.

+The current analysis is based on **Rfam 14.6** (July 2021).
+The data should be updated after every Rfam release.

 The code uses the Rfam [public MySQL database](https://rfam.readthedocs.io/en/latest/database.html) to compare the taxonomic domains of sequences from the manually curated